Skater Spotlight: Brad, 38

 "It dawned on me five years after my eldest was born that I could be joining in."

 No pressure.
 No tricks to chase.
-Just movement
+Just movement.

-Brad’s setup is part function, part throwback.
+Brad's setup is part function, part throwback.
+Here is the full build:

 • Deck: 8.5" Santa Cruz Dot Logo (custom painted with a white line)